Accept that it will take more time than you think

 Overwhelm – it gets worse before it gets better

 If you came to my house today you would think I had lied in all my posts about my decluttering.
 We still have too much stuff.
-Last week it overwhelmed me, I was full of self doubt, no progress was being made and I was fed up of being surrounded by furniture too big for the house and having to be a yoga master to operate the oven.
+Last week it overwhelmed me, I was full of self doubt, no progress was being made and I was fed up of being surrounded by furniture too big for the house and having to be a yoga expert to operate the oven.
 And then I realised that we had only been in the new house for 10 weeks, with Christmas stealing time and bad weather preventing us from doing more sifting.
 Every other weekend has involved a long journey to visit the mother in law and sort her stuff.
 I reminded myself that I will have an innovative builder who will transform my tiny kitchen and falling down outhouses to make the house open plan, functional and minimalist.
-I know that sounds contradictory, having an extension built.
+I know that sounds contradictory, downsizing and then having an extension built.
 Cooking and entertaining sparks joy – and there is no joy in the poorly planned current kitchen.
 Ping meals are challenging.

 Let it go